Implementing Ongoing WMS in your warehouse

 Printers

-There need to be printers to print shipping labels and eventually other labeling.
+There needs to be printers to print shipping labels and eventually other labeling.
 If you also want to print other documents such as delivery notes you will also need A4/letter printers.
 We recommend one set of printers per packing station.
 Ongoing WMS works with any printer that works on Windows.

 Please follow our online documentation about how to select a printer for printing the shipping labels: How to select printers for your warehouse.